Georg Wilhelm Friedrich Hegel: Dialectics, speculation, idealism

-Allegations of authoritarianism

-Karl Popper makes the claim in the second volume of The Open Society and Its Enemies (1945) that Hegel's system formed a thinly veiled justification for the absolute rule of Frederick William III and that Hegel's idea of the ultimate goal of history was to reach a state approximating that of 1830's Prussia.
-Popper further proposed that Hegel's philosophy served as an inspiration for communist and fascist totalitarian governments of the 20th century, whose dialectics allow for any belief to be construed as rational simply if it could be said to exist.
-Kaufmann and Shlomo Avineri have criticized Popper's theories about Hegel.

-According to Benedetto Croce, Giovanni Gentile, noted Italian Fascist, "holds the honor of having been the most rigorous neo-Hegelian in the entire history of Western philosophy and the dishonor of having been the official philosopher of Fascism in Italy."

-Isaiah Berlin listed Hegel as one of the six architects of modern authoritarianism who undermined liberal democracy, along with Rousseau, Claude Adrien Helvétius, Fichte, Henri de Saint-Simon, and Joseph de Maistre.

 Thesis–antithesis–synthesis

 This terminology, largely developed earlier by Fichte, was spread by Heinrich Moritz Chalybäus in accounts of Hegel's philosophy that have since been broadly discredited.
 Walter Kaufmann, for instance, reports:

 Fichte introduced into German philosophy the three-step of thesis, antithesis, and synthesis, using these three terms.
 Schelling took up this terminology.
 Hegel did not.
 He never once used these three terms together to designate three stages in an argument or account in any of his books.
 And they do not help us understand his Phenomenology, his Logic, or his philosophy of history; they impede any open-minded comprehension of what he does by forcing it into a scheme which was available to him and which he deliberately spurned.

-Beiser's stance is even stronger.
-He denies that it corresponds to any procedure in Fichte or Schelling, much less Hegel.